PHT-Medic/station-ui/README.md

 ## Packages

-### @personalhealthtrain/station-ui-app 🍭
+### @personalhealthtrain/station-ui 🍭

 This repository contains the frontend application.

-### @personalhealthtrain/station-ui-server 🌠
+### @personalhealthtrain/station-server 🌠

-This repository contains the backend application with REST API, aggregators, components and many more.
+This package contains the authentication- & authorization-server for the station.

 ## Usage